StealthHydra179/spurhacks2025/README.md

 - **Personal Finance Management**: Users can create budgets, track expenses, and set financial goals.
 - **AI Assistant**: An AI-powered assistant provides personalized financial advice, helps users understand their spending habits, and suggests ways to save money.
 - **Goal Setting and Tracking**: Users can set financial goals, such as saving for a vacation or paying off debt, and track their progress towards these goals.
+- **AI Budgeting**: The AI assistant can automatically create and adjust budgets based on user spending patterns, ensuring that users stay on track with their financial goals.

 **Additional Features:**
 - **Expense Categorization**: Automatically categorize transactions to help users understand where their money is going.
-- **Visualizations**: Interactive charts and graphs to visualize spending patterns and budget performance.
+- **Visualizations**: Interactive charts and graphs to visualize spending patterns, past transactions, and budget performance.
 - **Different Modes**: Users can switch between different modes, such as "Conservative" for more conservative advice or "Aggressive" for more risk-taking strategies, allowing the AI assistant to tailor its recommendations based on the user's financial goals and risk tolerance.

-## How we built it
+## How We Built CapySpend
 The CapySpend application is split into 2 components: the client (frontend) and the server (backend).
 The client is built using React and Vite, providing a responsive and user-friendly interface.
 The server is built with Node.js and Express, handling API requests, user authentication, and integration with Plaid and OpenAI APIs.

+After defining the buisiness requirements, we identified the technologies that we believed were the best fit for this hackthon.
+We then designed the database schema to store the information requirements, followed up by the developing the server and client components.

 **Client**:
 - **React**: The client is built using React, providing a dynamic and interactive user interface.